 How to choose a monitor for professional users

-All monitors can of course be adjusted but it is worthwhile when paying a premium price to purchase a monitor which is calibrated for colour accuracy by the manufacturer.
+All monitors can of course be adjusted but it’s worthwhile when paying a premium price to purchase a monitor which is calibrated for colour accuracy by the manufacturer.
 These displays are ready to use straight out of the box.

 Finally, when you have chosen your monitor make sure your graphics card is able to handle it.
-If your computer is a few years old it is likely you will have to upgrade your graphics card to maximise the performance of your new monitor and receive the best possible images.
+If your computer is a few years old, it’s likely you’ll have to upgrade your graphics card to maximise the performance of your new monitor and receive the best possible images.

 Graphics cards are used by gamers to ensure they get the most out of their PC games and by designers who need better graphics handling from their PC.
 So install a new graphics card in your PC and bring your gaming experience into the twenty first century.